UNDER CONSTRUCTION

 1944

 (According to the Legend) President Roosevelt ordered the secret underground junkyard closed and sealed.
 He made a deal with GM that they could not refuse.
-They were to rapidly build a massive (covering over 34 acres) factory.
+They were to rapidly build a massive factory (covering over 34 acres).
 The secret junk was still sealed below, but Washington could abandon it by entombing it deep beneath the factory.

 1945